In this article, we are going to discuss Annapurna Base Camp Weather September.

 What to Pack

 Gears and clothing during the trek depend on place and time but for high altitudes like ABC, it is recommended to have both light and warm clothing.
-Getting the right gear is really essential.
+Getting the right gear is really essential due to Annapurna Base Camp Weather September.

-Highlighting significantly specific pieces, I would never skip following pieces:
+Highlighting significantly specific pieces, I would never skip the following pieces:

 - A good, sturdy, and waterproof pair of trekking boots (make sure they are properly broken in)